xtuml/models/raven/instructions/exercise5.md

 the type of the new attribute to "MASLunique"
 6. Right click on the new attribute, then _Add to Identifier..._, select _1_ and press _Finish_
-7. Add key letters to this class by double clicking to bring up the description editor and entering "pragma key_letter("CB");" and saving
-8. Now in the _Classes_ category of the palette, select the _Association_ tool
+7. Now in the _Classes_ category of the palette, select the _Association_ tool
-9. Draw an association between _Crib_ and _Game_ and between _Crib_ and _Card_
+8. Draw an association between _Crib_ and _Game_ and between _Crib_ and _Card_
-10. Use the mouse and the bend points to reposition the lines to your liking
+9. Use the mouse and the bend points to reposition the lines to your liking
-11. Select the relationship between _Crib_ and _Game_.
+10. Select the relationship between _Crib_ and _Game_.
 We will now change the properties of this relationship using the _Properties_ view
-12. Expand the _Class As Simple Participant > Crib_ section.
+11. Expand the _Class As Simple Participant > Crib_ section.
 In this case, we want an unconditional 1-to-1 relationship, so we just must update the text phrases
-13. Enter "has" for the _Text Phrase_
+12. Enter "has" for the _Text Phrase_
-14. Expand the _Class As Simple Participant > Game_ section.
+13. Expand the _Class As Simple Participant > Game_ section.
 Enter
 "contains_cards_for" for the _Text Phrase_.
 It is important that the phrase contains no spaces
+_Discussion point: Spaces in export and round trip equality_
-15. Now, to formalize the relationship, right click on the relationship on the canvas and click _Formalize..._
+14. Now, to formalize the relationship, right click on the relationship on the canvas and click _Formalize..._
-16. In this case, we want the _Crib_ class to be the formalizer.
+15. In this case, we want the _Crib_ class to be the formalizer.
 Choose the _Game_ class as the participant, and click _Next_
-17. Choose identifier _1_ as the identifier to formalize with and click _Finish_.
+16. Choose identifier _1_ as the identifier to formalize with and click _Finish_.
 Note the referential attribute that appears in the _Crib_ class with the relationship number
-18. Follow the same process to update and formalize the relationship between _Crib_ and _Card_, except in this situation we want conditional one on the _Crib_ side and conditional many on the _Card_ side.
+17. Follow the same process to update and formalize the relationship between _Crib_ and _Card_, except in this situation we want conditional one on the _Crib_ side and conditional many on the _Card_ side.
 Card must be the formalizer because it is the _many_ side of the relationship